Patternslib/Patterns/demo/slides/documentation.md

         <button type="submit">Run</button>
     </form>

-When the user clicks on the submit button, the slideshow is started with filters already applied in the URI.
+When the user clicks on the submit button, the slideshow is started with filters already applied in the URI based on the selection the user made.